lodossDev/sfdx-login/README.md

 ## `sfdx force:auth:default:login`

-This command adds a simple login mechanism missing from sfdx.
+This command adds a simple login mechanism missing from sfdx, you must have a connected app configured.

 ```
 USAGE